-Please note that the Johns Hopkins Medicine IRB reviewed the project and determined that it is not human subjects research.
-Individual sites are not expected to obtain local IRB review unless required by their home institution.
+Please note that the Johns Hopkins Medicine institutional review board (IRB) reviewed the project and determined that it is not human subjects research.
+Individual sites are therefore not expected to obtain local IRB review unless required to do so by their home institution.